• Skip to primary navigation

 Can you freeze roasted pumpkin seeds?

-• Mix into a healthy trail mix or granola
+• Mix into a healthy trail mix or Homemade Granola

-• Toss into a beautiful salad with a lemon vinaigrette
+• Toss into a beautiful salad topped with shaved parmesan cheese and my delicious Lemon Vinaigrette!

 Are They Healthy?